keybase/bot-sshca/docs/troubleshooting.md

 ## Keybase is down

 If Keybase is down, the bot will not work since it relies on Keybase chat for communication.
 In this scenario, you can manually sign SSH keys with the CA key.
-Place the CA private key in `~/cakey` and the CA public key in `~/cakey.pub`.
+This can be done via `keybaseca sign --public-key /path/to/key.pub`.
+Alternatively, this can be done manually without relying on any of the tooling in this repository.
+To do so, place the CA private key in `~/cakey` and the CA public key in `~/cakey.pub`.
 Then run the command:

 ```bash
 ssh-keygen \